Istanbul Sign - Driving in Turkey

 Can I use the phone while I am driving?

 Only a hands-free phone.
-That means you should definitely invest in one of these great cell phone holders.
-While you can get one in the States from Amazon, you can also get one here.
-They will be about the same price.
-I do recommend the one that goes on the windshield though.
+You should invest in cell phone holders.
+While you can get one in the States from Amazon, you can also get one here for about the same price.

 Where should I stop for a toilet when doing a road trip in Turkey?

-Stop and a good-looking gas station.
+Stop at a good-looking gas station.
 Places like OPET, Shell, and BP are good bets.
 While you will find other stations, the nicer ones will have nicer food and cleaner toilets generally.